Mediamazine

 Thursday, June 8, 2006

-posted by Geetesh Bajaj at 7:50 AM IST
+posted by Mediamazine at 7:50 AM IST

 Not only can you search for tags that you have provided to your photos, you can also search for tags that other Flickr users have applied to their uploaded photos.